-Bacon-wrapped chicken is an easy one-pan meal perfect for a busy weeknight.
+Bacon wrapped chicken is an easy one-pan meal perfect for a busy weeknight.
 Make a homemade dressing to drizzle on top for ultimate goodness.

-Jump to RecipeBacon-wrapped chicken is something that Justin has been asking me to make for a long time.
+Bacon-wrapped chicken is something that Justin has been asking me to make for a long time.
 But, I don’t eat bacon (I know, call me crazy).
 So I had been putting it off for a while.
-Though when Ryan heard him mention it, his eyes lit up.
+However, when Ryan heard him mention it, his eyes lit up.
 That kid LOVES bacon.
-He eats more than Justin most of the mornings that we make some with breakfast.
+He eats more than Justin most of the mornings when we make some with breakfast.

 The chicken is lightly seasoned to let the flavor of the bacon shine in this meal.
 Then, top it off with a quick homemade Thousand Island Dressing.